novak-99/cpplex/README.md

 For our benchmarks, complex division and exponentiation are **9 times faster**, the complex square root is **10 times faster**, and inverse trig functions are up to **47 times faster**.
 The full list of benchmarks is available [here](https://cpplex.readthedocs.io/en/latest/Benchmarks/Complex.html).

 One of the main reasons for this is that C++'s primitive multiplication and division operators use NaN checking.
-However, in most complex use cases this is unnecessary, and makes programs much slower.
+However, in most complex use cases this is unnecessary and makes programs much slower.

 For example, consider the following standard C++ code and the cpplex equivalent for a large sum to approximate the Riemann zeta function at its first zero:
 ```cpp